Sathiyanarayanan-M/Text2File/README.md

 # Text2File - Long Text File Sender

-**Text2File** is a lightweight Chrome extension that lets you send long messages by converting them into a downloadable file.
+**Text2File** is a lightweight browser extension that lets you send long messages by converting them into a downloadable file.
 It bypasses character limits by automatically attaching the content as a file — ready to send in apps like Google Chat, Slack, ChatGPT, etc.

 ---